franciscosili/configuration/zsh/README.md

 # README
-Add sili.zsh-theme to the '~/.oh-my-zsh/themes' folder
+Add multiline.zsh-theme to the '~/.oh-my-zsh/themes' folder

+Also install the powerline-fonts package from https://github.com/powerline/fonts